tsgates/arch-wiki-markdown/wiki/Extra_Keyboard_Keys_in_Console.md

     # vim /usr/local/share/kbd/keymaps/personal.map

-As a side note, it is worth noting that such a personal keymap is useful also to redefine the behavior of keys already treated by the default
+As a side note, it is worth noting that such a personal keymap is useful also to redefine the behaviour of keys already treated by the default
 keymap: when loaded with loadkeys, the directives in the default keymap will be replaced when they conflict with the new directives and conserved otherwise.
 This way, only changes to the keymap must be specified in the personal keymap.

+Tip:You can also edit an existing keymap located in the /usr/share/kbd/keymaps/ directory tree.
+Keymaps have an .map.gz extension, for example us.map.gz is an American keymap.
+Just copy the keymap to /usr/local/share/kbd/keymaps/personal.map.gz and gunzip it.

-Adding Directives
+Adding directives
 -----------------

 Two kinds of directives are required in this personal keymap.
 First of